wdv4758h/pypy-extradoc/talk/ep2014/status/talk.rst

 - ~7.5x faster than CPython on ARM

-- thanks to Raspberry-Pi foundation
+- Thanks to the Raspberry-Pi foundation

-- distributed as part of Raspbian OS
+- Distributed as part of Raspbian OS

 numpy
 -----

-- as usual, in-progress
+- As usual, in-progress

 - 2336 passing tests out of 3265

   * http://buildbot.pypy.org/numpy-status/latest.html

-- just try it
+- Just try it

-- no scipy :-/
+- No scipy :-/

 py3k